shtrasser-dev/Zaya.ScreenTranslator/README.md

 **NO.**

-# It's the REAL-TIME SCREEN TRANSLATOR you didn't know you needed!
+# It's the REAL-TIME SCREEN TRANSLATOR!

 ![Rotated and upside-down text overlay demo](img/wow.gif)